-5.2.2 Government Information Flow Standardization
+5.1.4 Government Information Flow

-The GMAC, in consultation with DICT, will develop guidelines for communication and information sharing with the public through various mediums, including official websites, social media, mobile apps, media conferences, and briefings, newsletters, pamphlets, advertisements, and bulletins.
+The NIC will coordinate the dissemination of government information through various mediums, including official websites, social media, mobile apps, media conferences, and briefings, newsletters, pamphlets, advertisements, and bulletins.
 These channels will ensure regular updates and information reach the public effectively and efficiently.

-Through collaboration between the GMAC and DICT, the government information flow will be standardized by:
+Through this collaboration, the government information flow will be coordinated:

-- a) Establishing a centralized hub for disseminating government information, known as the Government Information Portal. - b) Implementing a standardized information dissemination template. - c) Creating a Government Press Club to facilitate streamlined and efficient communication.
+- a) through a centralised hub for disseminating government information, such as Government Information Portal. - b) By creating a Government Press Club to facilitate streamlined and efficient communication.

-5.2.3 Public Institutions
+5.2 Public Institutions

-Under the guidance of the GMAC, key public institutions within the Government will lead the coordination and mobilization of government news and information for dissemination:
+Under the guidance of the GMAC, key public institutions within the Government will lead the coordination and mobilisation of government news and information for dissemination: